 Most of the time, yes!
 While solar leases and power purchase agreements (PPAs) will not make your home more valuable, using cash or a solar loan to acquire your panels will boost your property value.
 Estimates from Zillow suggest a bump of around 4.1% or an average of $18,309 in New Jersey.
 Unfortunately, this will also bump up your property taxes a bit, as NJ does not offer a property tax exemption.

 Yes, permits are a requirement for solar panel installation in New Jersey.
-Building permits will usually be handled by your solar installer, and the cost of the permits will be built into your estimated total system cost.
+Building permits will usually be handled by your solar installer, and the permit expenses will be built into your estimated total system amount.